Hunt County Fair and Livestock Show (late April)

 Greenville Christmas Parade (early December)

-The first Saturday in December ushers in the holiday season as Downtown Greenville stages the annual Christmas Parade.
-This nighttime parade has become an all-day event with a holiday gift market, a huge children’s activity zone, the arrival of Santa, the parade and an outdoor concert under the stars capped off with fireworks!
+December ushers in the holiday season as Downtown Greenville stages the annual Christmas Parade.
+This nighttime parade has become an all-day event with a holiday gift market and the arrival of Santa.

 Park Street Christmas (2nd & 3rd weekends in December)